 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12945.2 and 12945.6, Government Code; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.
+Reference: Sections 12945.2-and 12945.6, Government Code; and 29 C.F.R. § 825.

 § 11097.
 Certification Form.

 For leaves involving serious health conditions under CFRA or FMLA, the employer may utilize the following Certification of Health Care Provider form or its equivalent.
 Employers may also utilize any other certification form so long as the health care provider does not disclose the underlying diagnosis of the serious health condition involved without the consent of the patient.